ZacharyGeurts/universal_equation/README.md

 My take?
 There are infinite and there is no bottom or top to existence.
 Climb in the blanket and have a look around.

-I think this proves the number one is real and 0 is not.
+I think this proves the number 1 is real and 0 is not.

 **Platform**: Currently Linux-only
 If you have a problem or need assistance please open an issue.